-Erin Lowry of Broke Millennial runs down important criteria to consider when looking at a new job.
+Erin Lowry of Broke Millennial breaks down important criteria to consider when looking at a job offer.

-Now matter how long I’ve been in the workforce, I still find it stressful to evaluate a job offer.
-Unlike those terms and conditions forms I click and “accept” to use anything on the Internet these days, I actually have to read a job offer all the way through and understand what it means.
+No matter how long I’ve been in the workforce, I still find it stressful to evaluate a job offer.
+Unlike those terms and conditions forms I click and “accept” to use anything on the Internet these days, I actually have to read the offer all the way through and understand what it means.
 After three different jobs post-college, I’ve created a list of the items I find most important to evaluate before signing on the dotted line.

 Is the Salary Accurate?